wtao-nexus5/swift-package/README.md

 ## Test release to github

+## Binary distribution
-## for real binary distribution, this repo shall contain no source code
+For real binary distribution, this repo shall contain no source code